DonaldLouch/modernSherbet/readme.md

 - style.css

 ### 1.1 (Released on July 11th, 2018 at 12:00PM)
-Introducing: Modern Sherbet Child: A child theme for customization's!
+Introducing: modernSherbet Child: A child theme for customization's.
 Plus the following to the main theme:

 NEW!:
 - Shortcode: No Break